Structure-preserving marker-particle discretizations of Coulomb collisions for particle-in-cell codes: The electrostatic gyrokinetic Landau operator

 \subsection{A discrete-gradient integrator}

-In the case of the standard Landau operator, owing to the convenient quadratic expressions, it was reasonably straightforward to identify an energy-preserving integrator.
+In the case of the standard Landau operator, it was reasonably straightforward to identify a simple energy-preserving integrator by exploiting the identity $|\bm{v}^{n+1}|^2-|\bm{v}^{n}|^2=(\bm{v}^{n+1}+\bm{v}^{n})\cdot(\bm{v}^{n+1}-\bm{v}^n)$.
 In dealing with the gyrokinetic version, no such luxury exists.
 The energy function is far more complicated and, for now at least, it seems that the concept of discrete gradients is the only approach forward.

 Guided by the analysis of the regular Landau operator case, I define the operator

 where the discrete gradient could again be computed, e.g., as the mean-value gradient

 Using the above choice and the notation $A^n=A(\bm{Z}^n;W)$, the integrator accounting for the collisional discrete-time evolution of functions $A$ can be expressed as